miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Delayed Vick's arena exit and made Tawni's boyfriend holster gun.
 +Added exits to Sheriff roof fight and made his sword easy to find.
 +Removed whispers, cables and encounters in Subtly Insane history.
-+Made it easier to return items and improved other dialogue issues.
++Made it easier to return items in dialogue and restored heat haze.
 +Added morgue entry for Doris and Krimeputer entry for beachhouse.
 Removed redundant and duplicate tools from the Player Mods folder.
 Restored a line of Mandarin and fixed issues with Nadia in crypt.